jdsk88/brainhub-task/README.md

 - cd frontend && npm i

-## Start deploy version of the application
+## Start deploy version of the application ( if app was installed by shellscrtipt go to step 2)

 1. Make build of frontend: